Disordered Eating Habits vs Eating Disorder – Do You Need Treatment?

 Eating disorders are usually divided into four types:

-- Bulimia Nervosa – Episodes of out-of-control eating of excessive amounts of food are followed by periods of trying to prevent weight gain.
+- Bulimia Nervosa – Episodes of out-of-control eating of excessive amounts of food are followed by periods of trying to prevent weight gain and excessive guilt and shame.
 May include purging, self-induced vomiting, or fasting.
 And can involve depression and low self-esteem.
+This cycle of trying to resist the urge to eat, giving into it, and trying to undo actions is very emotionally taxing and can leave one feeling exhausted, hurt, and powerless.

 - Eating Disorders Not Otherwise Specified – Including purging disorder (without binge eating), night eating syndrome (excessive eating in the evening or at night), and orthorexia (obsession with clean eating and extreme dietary restrictions).